Haxxnet/SpiderSel/README.md

 python3 spidersel.py --url https://www.apple.com/
 ````

-The extracted keywords will be stored in an output file.
+The extracted keywords will be stored in an output file within the results folder.